buddhist-uni/buddhist-uni.github.io/_content/canon/an3.127.md

 ---

 > … he sank and melted down and wasn’t able to stay still.
 It’s like when ghee or oil is poured onto sand: it sinks and melts down, and can’t remain

+A god from the Pure Abodes visits the Buddha and complains about how busy he is.